KnowledgeBoat Logo

 Answer

-When a candle is lighted it produces carbon dioxide and water vapour as the new substances and along with it there is evolution of heat and light.
+When a candle is lighted, wax near the wick burns to produce new substances such as carbon dioxide and water vapour, along with the evolution of heat and light.
 This shows a chemical change.
-When a candle burns wax melts that falls on floor and again it solidifies which shows a physical change.
-So, burning of a candle is both a physical and a chemical change.
+At the same time, some wax melts and the molten wax solidifies again on cooling.
+This is a physical change.
+Hence, burning of a candle is an example of both a physical and a chemical change.

 Question 4